 3. Directly refer and place 15 clients into ongoing treatment services each quarter following their completion of the SURE program.

-32 24 20 37 39 2022 Q1 2022 Q2 2022 Q3 2022 Q4 2023 Q1 2023 Q2 2023 Q2 Project Roomkey Medical Services Project Number: H-2 Expenditure Category: 1-Public Health/1.6-Medical Expenses including Alternative Care Facilities Impacted Community: Homeless Individuals and Families Funding Amount: \$1,000,000 Project Status: Complete
+Project Roomkey Medical Services

+Project Number: H-2

+Expenditure Category: 1-Public Health/1.6-Medical Expenses including Alternative Care Facilities

+Impacted Community: Homeless Individuals and Families

+Funding Amount: \$747,150

+Project Status: Complete

-The purpose of this project is to provide medical services for individuals currently participating in the Project Roomkey program.
-Project Roomkey provides shelter for those who are homeless or have unstable housing.
-Through the program, a nursing team is utilized to evaluate the health and safety of Project Roomkey residents who experience an elevated likelihood of health issues, medical emergencies, and contraction of COVID-19.
+The purpose of this project was to provide medical services for individuals participating in the Project Roomkey program.
+Project Roomkey provided shelter for individuals experiencing homelessness or unstable housing.
+Through the program, a nursing team was utilized to evaluate the health and safety of Project Roomkey residents who experience an elevated likelihood of health issues, medical emergencies, and contraction of COVID-19.
 The Project Roomkey model has specific isolation units for COVID-19 positive residents that need higher levels of monitoring and care.
-The medical team assesses patient vital signs, answers medical questions, and explains complications, while calling for appropriate assistance when needed.
-Additionally, the nursing team provides health education, care coordination, harm reduction, wellness and supportive care, intake and assessment, as well as COVID-19 isolation guidance, testing, and vaccinations.
+The medical team assessed patient vital signs, answered medical questions, and explained complications, while calling for appropriate assistance when needed.
+Additionally, the nursing team provided health education, care coordination, harm reduction, wellness and supportive care, intake and assessment, as well as COVID-19 isolation guidance, testing, and vaccinations.
 Use of Evidence:

 This project does not reference a specific evidence-based practice; however, data associated with the performance indicators listed below will be collected and evaluated to determine the success of the project.
-Performance Indicators and Outcomes:

-1. Conduct approximately 90 health evaluations per month which include opportunities for health education around vaccination and testing.
+Performance Indicators and Outcomes: 1.
+Conduct approximately 270 health evaluations per quarter which include opportunities for health education around vaccination and testing.

-2. Complete monthly COVID-19 testing for Project Roomkey residents and provide consistent information regarding COVID-19 status to decrease the likelihood of transmissions and limit the impact of COVID-19 on shelters and the general community.
-COVID-19 Tests Administered
+2. Complete COVID-19 testing and provide consistent information regarding COVID-19 status for Project Roomkey residents to decrease the likelihood of transmissions.

 Emergency Medical Services Equipment

 Project Number: H-3

 Expenditure Category: 1-Public Health/1.14-Other Public Health Services

 Impacted Community: General Public

-Funding Amount: \$107,000
+Funding Amount: \$95,549

-Project Status: In Progress
+Project Status: Complete

 This project will allow for the purchase of equipment for the Emergency Medical Services (EMS) division within the Department of Health Services.
 EMS is a primary responder during an activation of the Emergency Operations Center and is an integral component of the County's personal protective equipment and medical supply distribution network.
-EMS requires sufficient equipment and supplies in order to carry out these responsibilities.
-A larger truck is necessary to safely tow the Mobile Medical Shelter generator.
-Purchase of the truck and requested items will address specific deficits observed by EMS during the response to the Pandemic.
+EMS requires sufficient equipment and supplies in order to carry out these responsibilities, and a larger truck is necessary to safely tow the Mobile Medical Shelter generator.
+The purchase of the truck and requested items will address specific deficits observed by EMS during the response to the Pandemic.
 These items will allow EMS to safely and rapidly deploy temporary facilities in the event of a COVID-19 resurgence or Emergency Operations Center activation and will enhance staff and volunteer safety during an emergency.

 Use of Evidence: